woocommerce/woocommerce/plugins/woocommerce-admin/docs/components/search.md

 ### `type`

 - **Required**
-- Type: One of: 'products', 'product_cats', 'orders', 'customers', 'coupons', 'taxes', 'variations'
+- Type: One of: 'countries', 'coupons', 'customers', 'emails', 'orders', 'products', 'product_cats', 'taxes', 'usernames', 'variations'
 - Default: null

 The object type to be used in searching.